ImgBotApp/InternetNL/base/test/website/explain_en.md

 * [HTTPS](/faqs/https/): secure connection?

 ## Test report
-After the test is finished, you are directed to a test report with an overall percentage score and with the results per subtest including detailed explanations.
+After the test is finished, you are directed to a test report with detailed explanations.
+The report contains an overall percentage score and results per test section and per subtest.
+For more information see "Explanation of score and icons on test report"(/faqs/report/).
+If your website has a score of 100%, it will be added to the [Hall of Fame](/halloffame/).

+## How to improve
 You can use this test report to improve your website.
-Usually contacting your web hoster on this will be the best next step.
+Usually contacting your web hosting provider on this will be the best next step.

-If your website has a score of 100%, it will be added to the [Hall of Fame](/halloffame/).

 ## Scope
 The website test checks on modern internet standards that contribute to reachability and security.
 It should not be considered as an all-encompassing security test for websites.